lendefi-dao/dao-docs/Ecosystem/Ecosystem.md

 ### addPartner

-Adds a new partner by creating a vesting contract and transferring the specified amount of tokens.
+Adds a new partner by creating a cancellable vesting contract and transferring the specified amount of tokens.

 *Creates and funds a new vesting contract for a new partner.*